 Prior to your arrival, a BYU maintenance crew will inspect and paint (if needed) your apartment.
 You should not paint your apartment.
 Wallpaper, borders, and contact paper are not to be used on the walls or other surfaces (such as on shelves or inside drawers) because of the damage they can cause to the surfaces.

 Care should be taken so that foreign objects are not flushed down the drains or toilets.
 Foreign objects can clog the system and cause inconveniences for you and your neighbors.
 Call Auxiliary Maintenance at 801-422-4411 to fix clogs, dripping taps, leaks, or any other plumbing problems.
-You may also call the cell phone number 801-372-2845 after hours (this is an off-campus number).
+You may also call University Police at 801-422-2222 after hours.

 The garbage disposal will operate effectively as long as it is used to dispose of only soft-textured food wastes.
 Keep a large stream of cold water running into the disposal unit during use.
 The water acts as a lubricant to the grinding process and flushes the ground waste away.
 The kitchen sink may become clogged if solid items (such as pits), extremely fibrous items (such as corncobs, celery stalks, or banana peels), or bulky materials (such as large amounts of fruit, vegetable peelings, or egg shells) are forced into the disposal.
 Under no circumstances should plastic bags, foil, or other non-food items be placed in the garbage disposal.
 Care should be taken to prevent children from operating garbage disposals or from placing hard items, such as silverware, in the grinder.
 Absorbent foods (such as rice) clog the pipes and should not be dumped into the garbage disposal.

 Student Family Housing does not have plumbing or electrical fixtures adequate to accommodate appliances in the apartment.
 Storage is available for appliances for a minimal monthly charge.